 Are you looking for a great speakeasy in Sacramento?
 They can be tricky to find since they are by nature more discreet than a traditional establishment.
 Luckily, we’ve got an inside scoop on some of the best hidden bars in town.

-The founder of Block Ice, Matt Briggs, giving a cocktail class at Sacramento Speakeasy, The Trophy Club.
+The founder of The Block, Matt Briggs, giving a cocktail class at Sacramento Speakeasy, The Trophy Club.

 Local Sacramento Speakeasies